Brian Pfarr

-Brian Pfarr (born November 27, 1968) is an American politician serving in the Minnesota House of Representatives since 2021.
-A member of the Republican Party of Minnesota, Pfarr represents District 22B south of the Twin Cities metropolitan area, including the cities of Belle Plaine and Le Sueur and portions of Blue Earth, Le Sueur, Rice and Scott counties.
+Brian Pfarr (born November 27, 1968) is an American politician who served in the Minnesota House of Representatives from 2021 to 2025.
+A member of the Republican Party of Minnesota, Pfarr represented District 22B south of the Twin Cities metropolitan area, including the cities of Belle Plaine and Le Sueur and portions of Blue Earth, Le Sueur, Rice and Scott Counties.

 Early life, education and career

 Pfarr grew up on a farm near Gaylord, Minnesota.
-He earned a Bachelor of Science degree in business management and a Master of Science in education from the Minnesota State University, Mankato.
+He earned a Bachelor of Science degree in business management and a Master of Science in education from Minnesota State University, Mankato.

 From 1987 to 2021, Pfarr served in the Minnesota Army National Guard, retiring with the rank of colonel.
 He was awarded the Bronze Star Medal for his military service.

 From 2000 to 2005, Pfarr was a farm business management instructor at South Central College in North Mankato, Minnesota.
 Since 2005, he has been president of the Minnesota branch of First Farmers & Merchants Bank.

-Pfarr served on the Le Sueur Economic and Development Authority Committee, a member of the Comprehensive Panning Working Group, and a member of the Le Sueur-Henderson School Board.
+Pfarr served on the Le Sueur Economic and Development Authority Committee and was a member of the Comprehensive Panning Working Group and the Le Sueur-Henderson School Board.

 Minnesota House of Representatives

 Pfarr was elected to the Minnesota House of Representatives in 2020 and was reelected in 2022.
-Pfarr first ran after three-term Republican incumbent Bob Vogel announced he would not seek reelection.
+He first ran after three-term Republican incumbent Bob Vogel announced he would not seek reelection.

-Pfarr serves on the Commerce Finance and Policy, Legacy Finance, and Ways and Means Committees.
+Pfarr served on the Commerce Finance and Policy, Legacy Finance, and Ways and Means Committees.